 |LED||Four (4): Power and Cloud connection; LAN speed; |

 |Processor||Qualcomm Quad-Core ARM Cortex |

 But compared to other dual-band Wi-Fi 6 APs, such as the recently announced Netgear WAX610, the ECW230 still has double the bandwidth, meaning it can handle more concurrent clients without slowing down.

 The ECW230 has just one network port (which also works as its power port via PoE).
 This port is 2.5 Gbps-capable.
 However, chances are you won’t be able to use it at a higher speed than 1 Gbps.
-For a couple of reason:
+For a couple of reasons:

 - You can use a multi-gig switch (or a router), but in this case, you will also need a power adapter for the access point.
-Using a power adapter limits the versatility and placement of the AP and, therefore, not practical.
+Using a power adapter limits the versatility and placement of the AP and, therefore, is not practical.

 Lots of advanced settings

-You can choose to use the EnGenius ECW230 as its default settings or you can customize its Wi-Fi, and other features, to your liking.
+You can choose to use the EnGenius ECW230 as its default settings, or you can customize its Wi-Fi, and other features, to your liking.
 And there are a lot of them.

 And if you use multiple hardware units — including EnGenious’s other Cloud Managed access points, you can turn them into a mesh network.
 By the way, if you use an EnGenious switch, the cloud portal can manage it too.

 Overall, like most business-class access points, there is a lot you can do with the EnGenius ECW230, many of which are irrelevant to a home network.